votex09/BL2Modpack4Friends/README.md

 	"X:/SteamLibrary/steamapps/common/Borderlands 2/Binaries/Win32/Borderlands2.exe" -log -debug -codermode -nosplash -exec=phase.shft

-	>This will launch the game with all needed arguments and auto-apply the regular patch (patch.txt) Optionally you may change phase.shft to insanity.shft for randomized grenades and relics. (patchX.txt)
+	>This will launch the game with all needed arguments and auto-apply the regular patch (phase.shft) Optionally you may change phase.shft to insanity.shft for randomized grenades and relics. (insanity.shft)

 	>Place this shortcut on your desktop, running the game through steam might have some bad side effects.
 	This way is the most sure fire way of having your cake and eating it too.